-During his tenure, Chief Dempsey was appointed as acting Director of the Colorado Bureau of Investigation for a period of time.
+During his tenure, Chief Dempsey was appointed as Acting Director of the Colorado Bureau of Investigation for a time.
 Governor Lamm also appointed Chief Dempsey as the Interim Executive Director for the Colorado Department of Corrections for an eight-month period.

 Chief Dempsey retired in 1995.

 The fifth Chief of the Colorado State Patrol was Chief Lonnie J. Westphal.
 Chief Westphal was born on October 11, 1947 in Cherokee, Iowa.
 He graduated from High School in Sutherland, Iowa in 1965.

 In 1969, he earned his Bachelor of Science degree in Business Administration from Colorado State University.

 In 1970, he served his country in the U.S. Navy as a Romanian Linguist at the National Security Agency.
 In 1983, he achieved his Master’s degree in Public Administration from the University of Denver.

 Chief Westphal joined the Colorado State Patrol on June 30, 1974.
 He was assigned as a Trooper in Elizabeth, Colo.
 He then transferred to the Castle Rock Troop Office in 1977.
 In 1978, he promoted to Sergeant at Colorado State Patrol Headquarters.
 He promoted to Lieutenant of the Operational Development Section in 1981.
 In 1983 he promoted to Captain of the Staff Support Services Branch.
 In 1991 he promoted to Region II Major, and promoted to Lieutenant Colonel of Region I in 1992.
 Chief Westphal was appointed to the position of Chief of the Colorado State Patrol on October 1, 1995.